 The 20th century European philosophical movement dedicated to the descriptive analysis of the fundamental features of conscious experience.
 Main figures are Husserl, Heidegger, Scheler, and Merleau-Ponty.
-Prerequisite: PHIL-101.
+Prerequisite: PHIL-101 or PHIL-103.
 (ATTR: ARTS, PHY)

 PHIL-450.
 Great Figures in Philosophy 3 credits